API Documentation

 .clearIndicators(opts?)

 On a glyph handle, removes all grammatical indicators.
-Semantic indicators are preserved by default:
+Semantic indicators are always preserved:

 builder.glyph(0).clearIndicators();